timoshishi/timoshishi/README.md

 </div>
 <br/>

-- 🔭 I’m currently working on a social network of one, and a few other things.
+- 🔭 I’m currently working on a social network of one and a few other things.

 - 🛌 Bedtime Reading
     - [How to exit Vim](https://github.com/hakluke/how-to-exit-vim)